dk14/wolfram-mega/docs/dsl.md

 Backends are allowed to optimize ranges and such - by interpreting "0..100" as Schnorr sum of messages.
 They can also optimize subsequent unique matches of the same fact ("100 = 20", "100 = 30" etc, e.g. turn a set of binary options to a european call) into a single pack of CET-transactions rather than a binary tree, which would reduce amount of transactions needed to redeem the funds in worst case.

+> In theory, numeric/set adaptors could use binary search, making worst case chain of reddem transactions log2(N).
+In practive however, proper optimizer would make it constant (1 transaction) - and it's easier to recover values by following linked-list pattern rather than navigating binary tree.

 And that's it.

 #### Memoization